Dan-Patterson/numpy_geometry/Docs/Helper_functions.md

  009      9        50        55         1          1         0
 ```

-The similarities and differences between the Geo array and the base ndarray is ascribed to a method.
+The similarities and differences between the Geo array and the base ndarray is ascribed to the ``geo_info`` method.

-All common properties can be determined using `npg.dirr` while the output from `npg.geo_info` is subdivided into the properties and methods specific to a geo array, their base and special properties.
+All common properties can be determined using ``npg.dirr`` while the output from ``npg.geo_info`` is subdivided into the properties
+and methods specific to a geo array, their base and special properties.

 ```python